 - The Monday Family Night deal ($25 for up to 8 people) is one of the best family deals around

-- Given Lehi's 2026 Phase II water restrictions, check lehi-ut.gov/conserve before heading out this summer for any updates
+- Given Lehi's 2026 Phase II water restrictions, check lehi-ut.gov/conserve for any updates this summer

 🌊 SCERA Park Pools — Orem (Underrated Fan Favorite)

-SCERA Pool in Orem is one of Utah County's most beloved outdoor pools — and it consistently punches above its weight.
+SCERA Pool in Orem is one of Utah County's most beloved outdoor pools.
 The complex includes a large wading pool with gradual depth entry, a splash pad with fountains, two big slides (one steep drop, one serpentine), a dive tank with two diving boards, and a plunge pool.
-The snack bar is famously affordable — corn dogs for around $1.50, ice cream cones for $1 — which is a huge plus since you can't bring outside food in.
+The snack bar is famously affordable — corn dogs for around $1.50, ice cream cones for $1.

 💰 Pricing: